Mill Falls School Board

 Mill Falls Charter School: Board of Trustees

-Kate Callahan, Vice Chair (Founding Member), is currently the principal at Mary C. Dondero School, a K-5 elementary school in Portsmouth, NH and was formerly the Educational Program Director at Hill View Montessori Charter Public School in Haverhill, Massachusetts.
+Kate Callahan, Acting Chair (Founding Member), is the principal at Mary C. Dondero School, a K-5 elementary school in Portsmouth, NH.
+Previously, she served as the the Educational Program Director at Hill View Montessori Charter Public School in Haverhill, Massachusetts.
 She grew up in Londonderry, New Hampshire and holds a Bachelor’s of Science from University of New Hampshire, a Master’s of Education from Endicott College and a Certificate of Advanced Graduate Studies from Plymouth State University.
 Additionally, Kate has her Early Childhood, Lower and Upper Elementary Montessori Certification.
 She has taught students in grades 3-6 NH and MA, and in a mixed age classroom at the American School of Milan, in Italy.
 Kate is also employed by Seacoast Center for Education: Montessori Elementary Teacher Education Program where she teaches classes and supervises yearlong teacher practicums.
 Additionally, she is the Montessori Masters of Education liaison between Seacoast Center and Plymouth State University.
 Kate and her husband live in Portsmouth, New Hampshire where she is actively involved in her community — currently as a Trustee at the Big Brothers Big Sisters of the Greater Seacoast, and previously at the Child Advocacy Center of Rockingham County.